Capras/Competencies/competencies.md

 - [ ] Dependency Injection: Do not hardcode the dependencies, instead inject them

 ### 6. GIT

+---

+##### Personal proof of concept for GIT:

+[Github Profile](https://github.com/krystin987) demonstrates 18 months of activity with 541 contributions in the past year through mac OS CLI.

+---

 - [ ] Solid knowledge of how source control works why it's important using either CLI or GUI tools